huijing/huijing.github.io/_posts/2018-02-11-making-sense-of-digital-fonts.md

 Again, the OpenType file format contains **data in a table format**.
 OpenType fonts can include the OpenType Layout tables, which allow font makers more options when it comes to designing international fonts or high-end fonts with typographic features.
 These tables contain information on glyph substitution, glyph positioning, justification, and baseline positioning, enabling text-processing applications to improve text layout.

+[Variable fonts](https://medium.com/@tiro/https-medium-com-tiro-introducing-opentype-variable-fonts-12ba6cd2369) are something which is gaining considerable visibility these days, and some might view it as a successor to the Multiple Master font format.
+Multiple Master was an extension of Type 1 introduced in 1991, which allowed modifications to the shapes of the glyphs under the user's control.

-[Variable fonts](https://medium.com/@tiro/https-medium-com-tiro-introducing-opentype-variable-fonts-12ba6cd2369), which are gaining visibility these days, were an addition to the specification in version 1.8, which introduced the `fvar` or font variations table, that describes the axes of variation used by that font.
+Variable fonts were an addition to the OpenType specification in version 1.8, and introduced the `fvar` or font variations table, that describes the axes of variation used by that font.
 In addition to this table, there is also a `STAT` or style attributes table that describes additional details about each axis of variation and their values.

 The new variation tables introduced are: axis variations (`avar`), CVT (control value table) variations (`cvar`), font variations (`fvar`), glyph variations (`gvar`), horizontal metrics variations (`HVAR`), metrics variations (`MVAR`), vertical metrics variations (`VVAR`).
 For all the information, here's a link to the [OpenType specification](https://www.microsoft.com/en-us/Typography/OpenTypeSpecification.aspx).